China Eastern Airlines Flight 5735: Initial investigation

-CAAC investigation report
+CAAC investigation reports

 On 20 April 2022 (30 days after the accident), the CAAC released a preliminary report regarding the accident, stating that "there was no abnormality in the radio communication and control command between the crew and the air traffic control department before deviating from the cruise altitude."
 It was reported that the plane was airworthy, up to date on inspections, that all personnel met requirements, that weather was fine, and that no dangerous goods were found.
 Both aircraft recorders were severely damaged and were sent to Washington for further investigation.

 On 20 March 2023 (the first anniversary of the accident), the CAAC released an unusually short interim statement that the investigation is ongoing due to the "very complicated and very rare" nature of the accident.

 On 20 March 2024 (the second anniversary of the accident), the CAAC published an interim update, according to which "no anomalies" had been found, all activities and procedures adhered to the prescribed protocols, ground crew including the air traffic control personnel were found competent, and navigation equipment were working as expected.
 Officials further stated they would update the report as more information becomes available.
 The report was published one day before the second anniversary of the crash.

-On 21 March 2025 (the third anniversary of the accident), the CAAC did not release an annual investigation progress report or a final investigation report, as required by the Chicago Convention on International Civil Aviation and CAAC's own coded regulations.
+On 21 March 2025 (the third anniversary of the accident), the CAAC did not release an annual investigation progress report or a final investigation report, as required by Annex 13 of the Chicago Convention on International Civil Aviation and CAAC's own regulations.
+According to a document circulated on Chinese social media, on 19 May 2025, in response to an open government information request, the CAAC reportedly said that it had decided not to release an annual interim investigation report to the public because releasing the report might "endanger national security and societal stability".
+(Note: On 1 May 2026, Deutsche Welle wrote that it had not yet been able to confirm the authenticity of the document.)

-On 19 May 2025, in response to an open government information request, the CAAC said that it decided not to release an annual interim investigation report to the public because releasing the report might "endanger national security and societal stability".
+It was noted in March 2026 that CAAC had failed to release a progress report for the second consecutive year.